3UR/Simpsons-Hit-Run/README.md

 3. Navigate to the extracted folder and locate `SRR2.exe`.
 4. You can now run the game.
 (Note: The game will crash without the required assets)

-### Xbox (Will work on Windows too but requires controller for input; note - it will also act as the console version because it is)
+### Xbox Series S|X

+> [!NOTE]
-**NOTE:** Sadly Xbox One is not supported right now so it will just crash Xbox Series is okay and another thing to note is on UWP no matter PC or Xbox there is a memory leak and issues with the `srrmemory.cpp` file which end up causing a crash.
+> Xbox One is currently not supported and will crash Xbox Series S|X is fine.

 1. Navigate to the [Releases page](https://github.com/3UR/Simpsons-Hit-Run/releases/latest).
 2. Download a file that looks like `SRR2_UWP_X.X.X.X_x64_XXX.appx`.
-3. Now navigate to the Xbox dev mode portal (https://xbox:11443/ or the local IP and port the dev mode dashboard shows you) or if on PC just double click the AppX and install then run and make sure a controller is connected.
+3. Now navigate to the Xbox dev mode portal (https://xbox:11443/ or the local IP and port the dev mode dashboard shows you).
 4. Then press "Add" and drag and drop the AppX you downloaded.
 5. Once done it should run.

 ### Developer Installation (Building from Source)

-To work with the source code, ensure you have the following:

-When working on the code you must have some things
+When working with the source you will need these installed:

-- Visual Studio (Install from Microsoft if not already present)
+- Visual Studio (2022 Preferred)
 - C++ Language Support (In the Visual Studio installer, select the `Desktop development with C++` and `Universal Windows Platform development` options)
-- VCPkg support (When selecting `Desktop development with C++`, ensure `vcpkg package manager` is checked on the right side)
+- VCPkg support (When selecting `Desktop development with C++`, make sure `vcpkg package manager` is selected on the right side)

 #### Setup